Frequently Asked Questions - REAL ID

 I have been married more than once.
 Do I need to show documentation of each name change?

 If you have been married more than once, you need to show a marriage certificate that shows the transition between names.
-You do NOT need to show divorce paperwork UNLESS you returned to your maiden name.
+You do NOT need to show divorce paperwork UNLESS you returned to your maiden name and the divorce decree orders your name revert to that previous name.

 If you have a passport in your current married name and you use it as your main identity document, you do NOT need to show documentation of name changes.